Browse the knowledge base

 The vendor in Trading Partners gets created (if new) or updated (if it already existed).
 If existing, the canonical name on the master record stays as it was (your correction on one document doesn't rename the master record); to rename the master record itself, edit at Trading Partners → vendor → Edit.
 If you typed a slightly different variant of an existing vendor, the system links to the canonical record without renaming it.

-3. Future invoices from the same source
+3. Future invoices from the same vendor

-When the AI doesn't generalise
+When the learning doesn't kick in yet

 Editing the vendor master record